In order of discussion:

 In another respect, however, the article is disappointing because it focuses on a specific person then generalizes too broadly, briefly, and, ultimately, unconvincingly about the problems of–and solutions to–past violence.
 In my opinion, Schafer overreaches and ends up simplifying the complexity that he strives to explain as much as possible in the middle bulk of the article.
 He takes a pair of starting (and ending) points from Viet Thanh Nguyen’s book Nothing Ever Dies: that there should not be “unjust forgetting” and that there should be “pure forgiveness.”
 (The second notion comes originally from Derrida.)
 Both notions may sound noble on the surface.
 In application to a conflict such as the Vietnam War, however, they more or less ignore different levels of positionality among different people involved since the end of the war.
 They end up sounding hollow, partially because they paper over the reality of uneven power between the communist party and Vietnamese under their rule, especially people closely associated to the former RVN.

-Besides, pure and radical forgiveness is probably most possible from religious traditions such as Buddhism and Christianity.
+Besides, pure and radical forgiveness is most possible from religious traditions such as Buddhism and Christianity.
 There are reasons that the classic Latin phrase “To err is human, to forgive is divine” invokes the supernatural.
 There are reasons that large-scale attempts at reconciliation have often involved religious figures.
 (Bishop Desmond Tutu and the Commission on Truth and Reconciliation are probably the most prominent example in the last quarter-century.)
+There is a reason that the Buddhist monk Thích Nhật Hành made big news when he returned to Vietnam in 2007 to conduct cầu hồn ceremonies to appease the souls of the deceased.
 Finally, there are a host of reasons that the Tet Offensive in Hue has been controversial for half a century that the article does not account for.
 They include the persistent refusal of the Vietnamese state to look into the issue of civilian deaths and acknowledge any kind of wrong-doing on the part of the communist forces.
 It is this sort of action that goes a long way towards reconciliation and forgiveness.
 It is not to discount the problems of memory among anticommunists such as Liên Thành, but their agency is significantly less potent than that of the Vietnamese state.
 Forgiveness and reconciliation are demanding of all parties, but the demands vary to allow for the reduction of distrust.
 In the end, this reader found most of Schafer’s article wonderful but its framing problematic and unsatisfying.

 Written by Duy Luat Nguyen, the last article takes us to a different category all together: popular fiction in the form of a series of novels about a South Vietnamese superspy whose code name is Z.28.
 Prior to this article, the most important piece of scholarship about this series had been Nguyễn Nguyệt Cầm’s 2002 master thesis at UC Berkeley.
 Focusing on one novel in the series, this article raises the sophistication of interpretation.
 The author of the Z.28 series is Bùi Anh Tuấn, who went by the pen name Người Thứ Tám (which literally means “The Eighth Person” but is better translated as “The Eighth Man” in this context).
 Inspired by the fictional James Bond, Tuấn began his own series in serialized form during the late 1950s and compiled them into books later.
 During my first few years in the U.S., I read several titles that were reprinted (or copied) in the diaspora.
 Of course, I couldn’t understand the historical significance at the time.
 But I could easily see the character’s resemblance to Ian Fleming’s creation.